What are "Insights"

 E2E ownershipMini-retros90-day reviewSuccession notesCapability rubrics

-Cross-cutting enablers
+Cross-cutting enablers:

 Compliance: jurisdiction playbooks; pre-clearance; HRIS risk logs.